clojurewerkz/quartzite.docs/articles/getting_started.md

 Quartzite is not a replacement for Quartz, instead, Quartzite builds on top of it.
 Quartzite is not a standalone tool like Cron, it is a library that applications use to programmatically schedule operations, unschedule them, calculate schedules using data from various data sources.
-Quartzite benefits from the extensibility of Quartz, for example, pluggable persistent schedule storage engines.
+Quartzite benefits from the extensibility of Quartz, for example, pluggable durable schedule stores.

 ### Project Maturity